 Air or helium flow to insulation vacuum of valve box &CTL or auxiliary line: leak order should not lead to significant consequences, efficient vacuum pumping should allow to remain system in operation mode.
 In case of inefficient pumping intervention and test stop can be required.

 Air flow to sub-atmospheric helium can be caused by break of CV04 helium guard.
-The probability of this event is very low (due to the fact that both capillary break and leak of control valve would need to occur same time), however the consequences would be serious for the system operation (VLP line blockage and contamination, temperature increase in cryomodule).
+The probability of this event is very low (due to the fact that both capillary break and leak of control valve would need to occur at the same time), however the consequences would be serious for the system operation (VLP line blockage and contamination, temperature increase in cryomodule).
 Special attention should be focused to the quality of cryogenic valve CV04.

 Helium flow to sub-atmospheric helium can be caused by control valve CV07 leak through the seat.
 The failure can lead to quench of the RF cavities.
 Therefore, special attention should be focused to the quality of cryogenic valve CV07.